Watch the Amazing Fireworks Show From 4th in the Falls!

 Closing out the fun-filled, family-friendly 4th of July party was one of the best fireworks displays we've seen in years!
 Hat tip and a high five to Spectra and the City of Wichita Falls for a job very well done!

-Check out the video footage of the fireworks show recorded live on the 92.9 NiN Facebook page below:
+Check out the video footage of the fireworks show recorded live on the 92.9 NiN Facebook page (if you don't see the video below, click here to view)

 The accompanying music for the fireworks was provided by Townsquare Media radio stations (92.9 NiN, 102.3 The Bull and 106.3 The Buzz).